Heidi Health's move into evidence-based decision support confirms what many have suspected: no incumbent medical software vendor is safe.

 “Let the best product win, let our users and enterprise decide which products are for them, and those big EHRs will always win either way,” said Dr Condon.

-“So it doesn’t really make sense for them to necessarily not have that approach.”
+“So it doesn’t really make sense for them to necessarily not have the current approach.”

 “Certainly we hope so,” said Dr Condon.